pantelis/data-mining/data_mining/intro.md

 **Communication** {octicon}`megaphone;1em;sd-text-info`
 ^^^

-We use Google chat (NJIT account) for all communication and questions related to lectures and projects.
+We use Discord for all communication and questions related to lectures and projects.
 Info has already been sent to you via Canvas.
-Please install Chat in your smartphones as well.
+Please install Discord in your smartphones as well.

 :::